getkin/kin-openapi/README.md

 ## Sub-v0 breaking API changes

+### v0.101.0
+* `openapi3.SchemaFormatValidationDisabled` has been removed in favour of an option `openapi3.EnableSchemaFormatValidation()` passed to `openapi3.T.Validate`.
+The default behaviour is also now to not validate formats, as the OpenAPI spec mentions the `format` is an open value.

 ### v0.84.0
 * The prototype of `openapi3gen.NewSchemaRefForValue` changed:
 	* It no longer returns a map but that is still accessible under the field `(*Generator).SchemaRefs`.